nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![servo connected to dev kit](images/mainServo.jpg)

 The C.H.I.P.
-Pro Dev board provides breakout pins to conveniently power and control servos from.
+Pro Dev Kit provides breakout pins to conveniently power and control servos.

 Most servos have three pins: **power**, **ground**, and a **control signal**.
 The control signal is a pulse-width-modulated input signal whose high pulse width (within a determined period) determines the servo's angular position.
 The control signal pin draws a small enough amount of current that it can be directly controlled by the PWM pins on C.H.I.P.
 Pro.

 ![servo connected to dev kit](images/pwmPins.jpg)

 While the control signal pin draws a low amount of power, the servo motor draws more power than the C.H.I.P.
 Pro can provide on its own.
-The Dev board helps with this by providing a **5 volt power pin** next to the signal and ground pin.
+The Dev Kit helps with this by providing a **5 volt power pin** next to the signal and ground pin.
 This pin is connected to the **DC-In barrel jack**.

 The PWM0 and PWM1 through-holes are staggered just enough to friction hold male header pins.
-So, no soldering is needed to connect servos.
+No soldering needed! \(•◡•)/

 **Setup PWM Channel**